 Using Visual Prompts

-Images and videos are great to use but not anything makes sense.
+Images and videos are great to use but not everything makes sense.
 I prefer using simple ones rather than overloaded visual stimuli because it allows the learners to have wider perspectives.

-Write down countries names on A4 pages (or cities of part other location according to your scale) and place them on the floor as if you were mapping them in the space.
+Write down names of countries on A4 pages (or cities or other locations according to your scale) and place them on the floor as if you were mapping them in the space.
 The student can use various tenses in different locations and move from one to the other according to their real life-story.
 They could start with past tense: tell where they were born, where they went to school or lived and then start using present: where they are now, what they are doing now and in future: where they will go and what they will do…

 Using short-films enables the learners to describe, anticipate, imagine, make hypothesis and of course discuss the topic covered in interaction with others.